australasian-computer-music-association/9-stickland-requirements-analysis/template-article.md

 An industry-based inquiry, conducted in 2017 by Ask.Audio, a website resource for "digital music makers" (Sethi, 2018), reflected this pattern of DAW use.
-30, 611 survey responses determined the top-12 primary-use DAW platforms, according to the musicians and producers who participated.
-The fact that a top-12 illustrates the breadth of the global DAW market; nevertheless, the four applications with the highest userbase were: *Ableton Live*, *Logic Pro*, *Pro Tools* and *Cubase* (see Figure 4).
+30,611 survey responses determined the top-12 primary-use DAW platforms, according to the musicians and producers who participated.
+The fact that a top-12 exists illustrates the breadth of the global DAW market; nevertheless, the four applications with the highest userbase were: *Ableton Live*, *Logic Pro*, *Pro Tools* and *Cubase* (see Figure 4).
 This result aligned with the interview data and pointed